 ‘Music was his world.
 Then silence revealed a new one.’

-Sound of Metal is a 2019 drama film about punk-metal drummer’s life that is thrown into freefall when he begins to lose his hearing.
+Sound of Metal is a 2019 drama film about a noise rock drummer’s life that is thrown into freefall when he loses his hearing.

 Directed by Darius Marder from a screenplay co-written with Abraham Marder from a story by Derek Cianfrance, the movie stars Riz Ahmed and Olivia Cooke.

-During a series of adrenaline-fueled one-night gigs, itinerant punk-metal drummer Ruben (Riz Ahmed) begins to experience intermittent hearing loss.
+During a series of adrenaline-fueled tour gigs, itinerant noise rock drummer Ruben (Riz Ahmed) begins to experience intermittent hearing loss.
 When a specialist tells him his condition will rapidly worsen, he thinks his music career — and with it his life — is over.
-His bandmate and girlfriend Lou (Olivia Cooke) checks the recovering heroin addict into a secluded sober house for the deaf in hopes it will prevent a relapse and help him learn to adapt to his new situation.
+His bandmate and girlfriend Lou (Olivia Cooke) checks the recovering heroin addict (four years clean) into a secluded sober house for the deaf in hopes it will prevent a relapse and help him learn to adapt to his new situation.

 However, after being welcomed into a community that accepts him just as he is, Ruben has to choose between his equilibrium and the drive to reclaim the life he once knew.
 Utilizing startling, innovative sound design techniques, director Darius Marder takes audiences inside Ruben’s experience to vividly recreate his journey into a rarely examined world…